-As with all individuals served, transgender and gender nonconforming individuals must have equal access to FVPSA-funded shelter and nonresidential programs.
-Programmatic accessibility for transgender and gender nonconforming survivors and minor children must be afforded to meet individual needs consistent with the individual's gender identity.
-ACF requires that a FVPSA grantee or subrecipient that makes decisions about eligibility for or placement into single-sex emergency shelters or other facilities offer every individual an assignment consistent with their gender identity.
-For assigning a service beneficiary to sex-segregated or sex-specific services, the grantee/subrecipient may ask a beneficiary which group or services the beneficiary wishes to join.
-The grantee/subrecipient may not, however, ask questions about the beneficiary's anatomy or medical history or make demands for identity documents or other documentation of gender.
-A victim's/beneficiary's or potential victim's/beneficiary's request for an alternative or additional accommodation for purposes of personal health, privacy, or safety must be given serious consideration in making the placement.
-For instance, if the potential victim/beneficiary requests to be placed based on his or her sex assigned at birth, ACF requires that the provider will place the individual in accordance with that request, consistent with health, safety, and privacy concerns of the individual.
-ACF also requires that a provider will not make an assignment or reassignment of the transgender or gender nonconforming individual based on complaints of another person when the sole stated basis of the complaint is a victim/client or potential victim/client's non-conformance with gender stereotypes or sex, including gender identity.
+As with all individuals served, transgender and gender-nonconforming individuals must have equal access to FVPSA-funded shelter and nonresidential programs.
+Programmatic accessibility for transgender and gender-nonconforming survivors and minor children must be afforded to meet individual needs consistent with the individual's gender identity.
+ACF requires that a FVPSA subrecipient that makes decisions about eligibility for or placement into single-sex emergency shelters or other facilities offer every individual an assignment consistent with their gender identity.
+For assigning a service beneficiary to sex-segregated or sex-specific services, the subrecipient may ask a beneficiary which group or services the beneficiary wishes to join.
+The subrecipient may not, however, ask questions about the beneficiary's anatomy or medical history or make demands for identity documents or other documentation of gender.
+A client's request for an alternative or additional accommodation for purposes of personal health, privacy, or safety must be given serious consideration in making the placement.
+For instance, if the potential client requests to be placed based on his or her sex assigned at birth, ACF requires that the provider will place the individual in accordance with that request, consistent with health, safety, and privacy concerns of the individual.
+ACF also requires that a provider will not make an assignment or reassignment of the transgender or gender-nonconforming individual based on complaints of another person when the sole stated basis of the complaint is a client or client's nonconformance with gender stereotypes or sex, including gender identity.